 So what underpins this ludicrous situation of allowing such shareholder class actions?
 It would appear to reflect an idealised model of public company governance which is far divorced from reality.
+In that model, shareholders and management are one and the same, or management simply implements decisions made by the shareholders..
+In that idealised model (perhaps relevant in early corporate history or where there is a dominant, controlling, shareholder), allowing such actions which penalise those shareholders can make some sense.

-In that model, shareholders have control and responsibility and management is simply their agent.
-The reality could not be more different in the real world of board and management autonomy and diffuse, uninvolved, shareholders who are better regarded as simply being investors.
+But, the reality could not be more different in the modern, real, world where boards and management of public companies are largely autonomous, acting out their own agendas.
+Occasionally shareholders might revolt and have an influence, but the more appropriate model is one of diffused, uninvolved, shareholders who are better regarded as simply being investors.